xzhuah/OpenAddons/addons/node_pinyin/README.md

 ### Features

-SZM is a Blender addon that enhance search function on the add node menu by supporting search with Chinese characters' PinYin initials.
+SZM is a Blender addon that enhance search function on the add node menu and modifier menu by supporting search with Chinese characters' PinYin initials.

 It also supports searching with Full PinYin, Chinese characters, and English name.
 You can customize the index via the addon preferences.

+SZM also supports optional ambiguous phonetic settings n=l f=h r=l, you can enable it in the addon preferences.

 ### Compatibility